wferreirauy/binance-bot/README.md

    export BINANCE_API_SECRET=<your-secret-key>
    ```

-Now you're ready to use the Binance CLI bot! 🎉
+Now you're ready to use the Binance Trade Bot! 🎉

 ### Run the Bot